The life of a courtesan in Pompeii is glittering, yet precarious...

 Amara has escaped her life as a slave in the town's most notorious brothel, but now her existence depends on the affections of her patron: a man she might not know as well as she once thought.

 At night she dreams of the wolf den, still haunted by her past.
 Amara longs for the women she was forced to leave behind and worse, finds herself pursued by the man who once owned her.
 In order to be free, she will need to be as ruthless as he is.

 Amara knows her existence in Pompeii is subject to Venus, the goddess of love.
 Yet finding love may prove to be the most dangerous act of all.

-We return to Pompeii for the second instalment in Elodie Harper's Wolf Den Trilogy, set in the town's lupanar and reimagining the lives of women long overlooked.
+We return to Pompeii for the second instalment in Elodie Harper's Wolf Den Trilogy, reimagining the lives of the women from the town's lupanar.

 Praise for The Wolf Den:

 'What a book!
 Utterly compelling, unflinching in describing Amara's life as a slave-prostitute in Pompeii and so incredibly transporting.
 Best book I read in ages' Sophie van Llewyn, author of Bottled Goods.